[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 If God has revoked His covenant with Israel because of their unbelief, then His covenant with you is negotiable.

-If He broke His oath to them—despite Genesis 17, despite Deuteronomy 7, despite Jeremiah 31, despite swearing on the permanence of the sun and moon—then every promise He made to you has an expiration date hidden in the fine print.
+If He broke His oath to them—despite Genesis 17, despite Deuteronomy 7, despite Jeremiah 31, despite swearing on the permanence of the sun and moon—then “irrevocable” (Romans 11:29) is a word with fine print.
+“Never leave you nor forsake you” (Hebrews 13:5) has an expiration date you can’t see.

 The Truth That Shatters the Lie

-But if—if—God has not revoked His covenant with Israel…
+But if—if God has not revoked His covenant with Israel…

 If He is still committed to grafting the natural branches back in after millennia of hardening…